-If you know that you'll be working with people who have older versions of Word, and if it's important that all features are compatible among the versions, you might start your new document by saving it as a Word 97-2003 document.
-That way, you avoid using features unavailable in older versions.
+If you know you'll be working with people who have older versions of Word, and if it's important that all features are compatible among the versions, you might start your new document by saving it as a Word 97-2003 document.
+This way you avoid using features unavailable in older versions.